 - 1. Scope: Fit within one or more of the thematic areas:

 - (a) Agriculture

 - (b) Governance

 - (c) Health

-- 2. Lead institution is a recognised university, college or research institution in Kenya or South Africa.
-It is not expected that teams are formed across countries.
+2. Lead institution is a recognised university, college or research institution in South Africa.

 4.2 Evaluation Criteria

 Proposals shall be evaluated on the five criteria as shown below.
 Each criterion shall be scored on a five-point Likert scale: